beSyl/Projet3/README.md

 These characters symbolize either a 'path' box through which MacGyver can move if it is a '' space '' character, or a 'wall' box that prevents MacGyver from moving around if it is a character "X".

 We instantiate a labyrinth from the class 'Labyrinth'.
-We instantiate the MacGyver character (instance 'macGyver') from the class 'Hero'.
+We instantiate the MacGyver character (instance 'mac_gyver') from the class 'Hero'.
 We randomly position 3 objects on the path that MacGyver can traverse.

 A position is determined along the x and y axes (abscissa and ordinate).